yang70/secret-spot-saver/README.md

 ### Pundit
-In incorporated the [Pundit gem](https://github.com/elabs/pundit) for authorization and developed a simple `spot` policy which is stored in `app/policies`.
+I incorporated the [Pundit gem](https://github.com/elabs/pundit) for authorization and developed a simple `spot` policy which is stored in `app/policies`.
 Through simple integration in the controllers, you can verify that only authorized information is returned during an AJAX request:

 ```ruby
 # index action from app/controllers/spots_controller.rb